RamaLingeswaraRao950/LifeClock/README.md

 - 🌍 Localization for different languages.
 - 🎵 Optional heartbeat sound effect synced with pulse animation.

-📜 License :--

-- Feel free to use, modify, and distribute.
+📜 Feel free to use, modify, and distribute.

 👨‍💻 Author :--